mwolff23/vyos-build-packages/README.md

 # VyOS Package Build

-Generates all packages to build a complete LTS sagitta image from scratch.
+Generates all packages to build a complete sagitta image from scratch.

 ## build.sh